 Research by Glassdoor shows that about 80% of employees prefer additional benefits over a pay raise – and this means that attracting and retaining top talent requires investing in such perks as time-off, health and wellbeing, and increased flexibility.

 So, today’s trend is investing in the workforce and increasing employee retention literally at all costs, first of all in knowledge-based industries.
-Benefits offered by employers are much more essential than just free snacks, birthday gifts or pizza parties in the office.
-Let’s see at the newest trends in benefit programs.
+Benefits offered by employers are much more essential than just free snacks, birthday gifts, or pizza parties in the office.
+Let’s see the newest trends in benefits programs.

 Not everyone wants a benefits package that is offered by default.
 Some appreciate additional time off, and some would prefer financial bonuses instead.
 Realizing that, employers prepare personalized offers for prospective employees.